Karoxi/Karoxi/README.md

 ---

 ## 🎯 What drives me

-- I'm endlessly curious.
-I need to learn new things to stay engaged.
+- I'm endlessly curious and love to solve problems (people always tell me i'm creative with that)
-- I like systems, but I don’t fit well into rigid ones.
+- I like systems, but not to rigid ones.
-- I thrive with structure I create myself – especially in **remote** or flexible environments.
+- I enjoy working **remote** or in flexible environments.
-- I use tools like [Boot.dev](https://boot.dev) to learn in an ADHD-friendly way, and it works far better for me than traditional schooling ever did.
+- I use tools like [Boot.dev](https://boot.dev) to keep learning in an playful way

-## 👋 "Hello, world."
+## 👋 "Hello, world!"

-I have `hello world` tattooed on my left forearm.
+`hello world` is tattooed on my left forearm.

-It's more than the first line of code i ever wrote — it's a part of who I am.
-To me, it stands for curiosity, openness, and the courage to begin.

 ---

-## 🛠 What you’ll find here

-Not just another calculator app.
-Instead, you'll find tools I built to be useful – to me, and maybe to you too.

-For example:
-- 📝 `NoteTime`: A personal memory system to store key learnings – and remids you when you forget what you've already figured out.

----

 ## 🌱 Looking forward

- I’m looking for a parttime or working student position where I can contribute code, learn from others, and grow with real-world challenges.
+ Currently looking for a parttime position up to 30 hours.

-**Tech I’m using:** Python, SQL, SQLite, Git, VSCode, JavaScript, HTML, CSS, Windows, WSL
+**Tech I’m using:** Python, SQL, SQLite, Git, VSCode, JavaScript, HTML, CSS, Windows, WSL, Whatever i need to solve a problem

-Let’s work together if you’re looking for a motivated junior who’s still learning, but curious, reliable, and not afraid to figure things out.
+Let’s work together if you’re looking for a motivated junior who’s curious, reliable, and not afraid to figure things out.